AaditBagga/Big-Data-Shipping-Project/README.md

 ![image](https://user-images.githubusercontent.com/91394443/200417915-8e8d34af-ff40-4069-ad53-9d223b983177.png)

 The visualization below shows the correlation between a patients race and their diagnosis of diabetes.
-As the graph represents, a vast majority of diabetic patients were Caucasian, (greater than any other race by about 50,000 patients).
+As the graph represents, a vast majority of diabetic patients were Caucasian, (greater than any other race by about 50,000 patients) Whereas, least number of patients were Asian with only 641 patients

 ![image](https://user-images.githubusercontent.com/91394443/200417990-84a52f94-9734-4c42-8876-6e0a03abede4.png)